 We are already seeing Australian farmers who feed their cows brewer's grain, citrus pulp and seaweed in an effort to produce more milk.
 It is somewhat reminiscent of the days when cows were fed slop and became diseased:

 Cows are ruminants and they are meant to eat grass.
 It is what their stomachs digest with ease, what keeps them strong and robust and allows them to produce disease-free milk that is high in vital nutrients.
 Healthier cows means no need for antibiotics.
 Farmers who produce raw milk for human consumption don't have to artificially boost milk production because the raw dairy is financially viable due to demand.
-The low farm-gate prices force the Australian dairy industry to take all sorts of unhealthy shortcuts that disadvantages, see the article: Soil ecology and nutrient-dense food.
+The low farm-gate prices force the Australian dairy industry to take all sorts of unhealthy shortcuts, see the article: Soil ecology and nutrient-dense food.
 The image below shows the visible difference between grass-fed butter and conventional butter.
 Grass-fed butter is a deep yellow colour high in nutrients.

 Pasture for life